WD-BYPASS/WD_BYPASS/README.md

 *3:* I realize that the TOS is not all-encompassing, and more will be added when needed

 ##
-The I, me, and my in the NDA and TOS refer to verified users.  **IF YOU ARE VERIFIED, YOU AUTOMATICALLY SIGN THESE**
+The I, me, and my in the NDA and TOS refer to anybody who uses the patches, or any other WD_Bypass products.  **IF YOU USE ANY WD_BYPASS PRODUCT, YOU AUTOMATICALLY AGREE TO THESE**

 ## CONTACT THE DEVS: